vedant-4009/vedant-4009/README.md

 I’m a developer focused on Python, Machine Learning, Deep Learning, Generative AI, and Computer Vision.

-I enjoy turning ideas into working software — from preparing data and training models to evaluating performance, building application interfaces, and deploying usable ML systems.
+I enjoy turning ideas into working software — from data preparation and model training to evaluation, application development, authentication, and deployment.

 Currently, I’m focused on strengthening my skills in AI engineering, intelligent applications, model evaluation, deployment, and practical software development.